 In this in-depth white paper, we cover the full spectrum of electronic medical records and their impact on the healthcare industry—beginning with what exactly electronic medical records are, then covering their various types, and finally finishing with how you can begin to convert your own medical practice to a paperless office by scanning and converting medical records to electronic format.

-Often used interchangeably with the similar term electronic medical record (EMR), electronic health records refer to the methodical collection of patient health information stored electronically and in digital format.
+Often used interchangeably with the similar term electronic medical record systems (EMR), electronic health records refer to a single medical practice’s methodical collection of patient health information stored in digital format.

 With these EHRs, healthcare providers are now able to more easily share and access their medical records through network-connected, enterprise-wide record management platforms.